foliovision/fv-wordpress-flowplayer/readme.txt

 The image needs to be 100x106px normal version nad 200x212px hi res version.
 You only have to include the RTL version if your site runs in such language.

+= Volume control in player looks weird =

+Make sure you are not using obsolete tags like &lt;center&gt; to wrap the video.
+Such tag is not supported in HTML5, you have to use CSS to center elements.

 = What if the FV Flowplayer 5 doesn't work for me? =

 No worries.